-Under the PWG chair are a number of working groups (WG) which are chartered for the purpose of developing a specific standard.
+208 Under the PWG chair are a number of working groups (WG) which are chartered for the purpose of developing a 209 specific standard.
 Working groups are chartered as required to address specific areas of standardization.
-A working group is considered active until it satisfies its charter.
+A working

 The Chair of a WG is appointed by the PWG Chair, with approval (simple majority) of the PWG.
 The WG Chair's term is indefinite and would normally extend through the period of time during which there is active maintenance on the standard(s) developed by the working group.
 The Working Group Chair must be a representative of a PWG Member Organization.
 The working group Chair is responsible for creating the WG Charter, setting the agenda for meetings of the WG, chairing WG meetings, appointing editors for WG documents, driving the work of the WG to completion, and reporting status of the WG at PWG plenary sessions.